Kozea/Radicale/DOCUMENTATION.md

 Radicale uses the user name provided by the WSGI server and disables authentication over HTTP.

-## Versioning
+## Versioning with Git

-This page describes how to keep track of all changes to calendars and address books with **git** (or any other version control system).
+This tutorial describes how to keep track of all changes to calendars and address books with **git** (or any other version control system).

 The repository must be initialized by running `git init` in the file system folder.
 Internal files of Radicale can be excluded by creating the file `.gitignore` with the following content:

 ```
 .Radicale.cache
 .Radicale.lock